 - By Robert Dillard

-We understand that this can still be quite overwhelming, even with it being a general overview of your options.
-But whether this blog post has helped you figure out exactly what you want or has just left you with further questions, don’t worry!
+We understand that this can still be quite overwhelming, but whether this blog post has helped you figure out exactly what you want or has just left you with further questions, don’t worry!
 You can contact a health insurance specialist who will do the work to find you a plan that suits your needs.
-Robert at Planning Across the Spectrum has helped many businesses find the health insurance that is right for them and their employees.
-By paying attention to what matters most to a business Robert helps you find a plan that is mindful of employer needs, employee needs, and cost.
-We not only have the expertise, but also the passion and resources to help you achieve your financial goals your way
+Robert at Planning Across the Spectrum has helped many find the health insurance that is specifically right for them.
+By paying attention to what matters most Robert helps you find a plan that is mindful of your needs, your future, and current cost.
+We not only have the expertise, but also the passion and resources to help you achieve your financial goals your way.